gibbok/notes-web-vitals/README.md

 The Chrome User Experience Report (also known as the Chrome UX Report, or CrUX for short) is a dataset that reflects how real-world Chrome users experience popular destinations on the web.

-CrUX data is collected from real browsers around the world, based on certain browser options which determine user eligibility.
+CrUX data is collected from real browsers around the world, based on certain browser options which determine user eligibility ( a segment of real Google Chrome users from millions of websites.).
 A set of dimensions and metrics are collected which allow site owners to determine how users experience their sites.

 The data collected by CrUX is available publicly through a number of tools and is used by Google Search to inform the page experience ranking factor.

+Use when:

+- you gather your own field data
+- Though CrUX represents a subset of Chrome users, it's helpful to compare your website's field data to see how it aligns with its CrUX data

+Do not use:

+- Small websites
+- Not ideal tool to be used during development

 ### Site Speed reports